Public transport use per person in the Waikato region peaked in 2011/12 and has subsequently fallen.

 DATA SOURCE AND SUPPORTING INFORMATION

-Boardings data are available from the Ministry of Transport (MOT) online(external link), PT008 Public transport boardings by region.
+Boardings data are available from the Ministry of Transport (MOT) online, PT008 Public transport boardings by region.
 Data are reported in millions of boardings per year.

 The boardings data (in millions) were divided by regional population estimates from Statistics New Zealand (SNZ) NZ.Stat tables, selecting subnational population estimates (RC), then the result was multiplied by 1,000,000 to arrive at average public transport passenger boardings per resident per annum.